Martin Farach-Colton: Awards and honors

+In 2023, he was elected to the Argentine Academia Nacional de Ciencias Exactas, Fisicas y Naturales.
+In 2024, he was inducted as an AAAS Fellow.

+In 2012, his paper "The LCA problem revisited" won the Simon Imre Test of Time award at LATIN.
+In 2016, his paper "Optimizing Every Operation in a Write-optimized File System" won the Best Paper award at FAST.

+In 2023, his paper "Mosaic Pages: Big TLB Reach with Small Pages" won a Distinguished Paper award as ASPLOS.

 Personal life

 Farach-Colton is an avid Brazilian jiu-jitsu practitioner and received a bronze medal at the 2015 World Master Jiu-Jitsu IBJJF Championship.
 He received his black belt from Russell Kerr in 2018.
-Farach-Colton has served on several charity boards including the Ali Forney Center and Lambda Legal, and is currently on the board of The Trevor Project.
+Farach-Colton has served on several charity boards including the Ali Forney Center, Lambda Legal, and The Trevor Project.
+He is the 2025 recipient of the Ali Forney Center Luminary Award.